-These performance objectives served as the corporate performance objectives under the Incentive Compensation Policy and were the same objectives to be used as part of the assessment of Mr. Robin's performance-based incentive compensation opportunity for 2010.
-The aggregate weighting of the 2010 corporate objectives was set at 100%.
-However, the maximum potential corporate performance rating is limited to 200% in any case.
-Performance ratings in excess of 100% can only be achieved if the board of directors determines that the goal achievement for one or many of the goals substantially exceeded the target metrics, or they use their discretion to factor in other significant corporate events that occurred during the performance period.
+These performance objectives served as the corporate performance objectives under the Incentive Compensation Policy and were also used to assess corporate performance for purposes of Mr. Robin's performance-based incentive compensation opportunity for 2011.
+The aggregate weighting of the 2011 corporate objectives was set at 100%.
+However, the maximum potential corporate performance rating is limited to 200% even if the board of directors determined that we significantly exceeded all of these objectives.
+A corporate performance rating in excess of 100% can only be achieved if the board of directors determines that the goal achievement for one or many of the goals substantially exceeded the target metrics, or they use their discretion to factor in other significant corporate events that occurred during the performance period.

-Research and development goals comprised 65% of the corporate performance objectives for 2010, with an additional 15% relating to manufacturing objectives that are critical to the support of our drug candidate pipeline.
+Research and development goals comprised 65% of the corporate performance objectives for 2011, with an additional 20% relating to manufacturing objectives that we believe are critical to the support of our drug candidate pipeline.
 This weighting of objectives is a reflection of our long-term focus as a drug development company with the goal of building a broad, robust and deep pipeline of proprietary drug candidates.
-We believe this mix of corporate goals was not only an appropriate measure of achievement in 2010, but at the same time represents objectives important to building the long-term foundation of our business.
+We believe this mix of corporate goals was not only an appropriate measure of achievement in 2011, but also represents objectives important to building the long-term foundation of our business.

-Actual Annual Incentives Earned for 2010
+Actual Annual Incentives Earned for 2011